-Once the consumer has paid the requested amount, the 'lender' disappears and the victim never recovers the money transferred.
+Once the consumer has paid the requested amount, the fake lender disappears and the victim is never able to recover his or her money.

 Do you suspect that the offer being made to you may be fraudulent?